utopia-foss/utopia/dune/utopia/models/PredatorPrey/README.md

 Two species are present in this model: the prey species which has a steady inflow of resources (e.g. by eating plants whose population dynamics are not represented in this model) and the predator species that feeds on the prey.
 Both species reproduce in a non-sexual manner.
-Their interactions consists of the predator moving on the grid and looking for prey in its neighborhood and eventually eating it upon making contact.
+The interactions consist of the predator moving on the grid and looking for prey in its neighborhood and eventually eating it upon making contact.
 The prey flees with a certain probability.
-A general cost is applied to both species to uphold their internal structure.
+A general cost to uphold their internal structure is applied to both species.

 ## Implementation